-Have you and your partner ever made a sex tape?
 What do you think of our suggestions?
 Are there any great tips that you’d like to add?
-Let us know by tweeting us at @Astroglide with your comments and suggestions.
+Let us know by tweeting us at @ASTROGLIDE with your comments and suggestions.
 We’d love to hear what you’ve been up to!

 Images are for illustrative purposes only.